- While Gmail may be a popular mail client, you can't help but notice how cluttered it can get.

 - Click on the Labels folder.
 You will see a list of labels currently showing on your left sidebar, like this;

 - Simply check the hide option against every system label and category you have no use for on your sidebar.

-I chose to hide all the categories and other labels like Drafts, All Mail, Trash, and Spam.
-That instantly brought a lighter feel and minimalist look to my Gmail.
+We chose to hide all the categories and other labels like Drafts, All Mail, Trash, and Spam.
+That instantly brought a lighter feel and minimalist look to our Gmail.